 The Cloud Forest School is proud to offer excellent instruction in both Spanish and English to all of our students.
 The method of instruction is based on the goal of graduating bilingual, bi-literate and culturally sensitive individuals.
 Our student body is comprised of over 90% local Costa Rican students who speak Spanish in the home.
 Within that 90%, the CEC seeks to maintain a strong diversity in socio-economic levels of families.
 Currently more than 70% of local families receive financial aid in the form of tuition discounts.

-In the Preschool and Kindergarten classrooms, students have English and Spanish co-teachers and English co-teachers are bilingual.
+Language Arts.
+In pre-school through 4th grade classrooms, students have English and Spanish co-teachers and English co-teachers are bilingual.

 It is important to note that our international students receive intensive, small-group Spanish as a Second Language (SSL) classes.
 International students attend these very small SSL classes when the rest of their classmates are in their regular Spanish class.